Planning Your Distribution Strategy

 Why linking is recommended for known relationships:

-Make Account and Contact linking a standard part of your portal creation process for all relationship-based portals.
-For lead generation portals, focus on capturing visitor emails instead.
+Make Account and Contact linking a standard part of your portal creation process for all relationship-based external portals.

 The Relationship Between Distribution and Permissions